top of page

 Sincerely yours in Christ,

-Monsignor Robert Meyer aka "Fr Bob"
+Monsignor Robert S Meyer, aka "Fr Bob"

-Looking to Visit?
+Looking to visit?

 Where do I go when I get there?

 If you are attending one of our several Masses in our Church, the parking lot is adjacent with entrances on Morris Ave and Locust Street.
 Parking for Memorial Hall Masses is located next to the building with the entrance on Broad Street.

 There is handicapped access on the left side entrance of the Church and at the right side entrance of Memorial Hall.

 If you have questions during your time here, feel free to visit our Information Center, located to the far left of the Church vestibule.